vmware-labs/mod_wasm/README.md

 Apache is loading `modules/mod_wasm.so` but during the process it cannot find `libwasm_runtime.so`.
 Either run Apache with `LD_LIBRARY_PATH` pointing to the directory where `libwasm_runtime.so` is located, or copy `libwasm_runtime.so` to a directory such as `/usr/lib`.

-## Debugging mod_wasm and WebAssembly
+## 🐛 Debugging

-To get detailed debugging information about Wasm execution within Wasmtime, run Apache with the following environment variables:
+To get detailed debugging information about the Wasm execution, run the Apache Server with the following environment variables:
 * `WASMTIME_BACKTRACE_DETAILS=1`
 * `RUST_BACKTRACE=full`

-Also, it is recommended to run Apache in debug mode (`-X` option), with only one worker and without detaching from the terminal.
+Also, it is recommended to run Apache in debug mode (`-X` option), this means only one process, only one worker, and without detaching from the terminal.

 ```
 WASMTIME_BACKTRACE_DETAILS=1 RUST_BACKTRACE=full ./httpd -X